Ninjagor/rge.js/README.md

 ## Documentation
 RGE.js uses an Object Oriented paradigm.
 This means the RGE engine class and all Entities are objects and have to be handled as such.

-### Initialization
+### Initialization with `HTML/CSS/JS`
-In order to initialize RGE.js, it is recommended to use the CDN install. rgejs will be added to the global `window` object, which can then be used in other `module` JS files.
+In order to initialize RGE.js using HTML/CSS/JS, it is recommended to use the CDN install. rgejs will be added to the global `window` object, which can then be used in other `module` JS files.

 #### Important!
 Import all JS files which use RGE.js as a module.
 For example: